onap/vnfrqts-requirements/docs/Chapter8.rst

 in multi-zoned cloud sites to allow for site support in the event of cloud zone failure or upgrades.

+R-00098 The VNF **MUST NOT** impact the ability of the VNF to provide service/function due to a single container restart.

+R-79952 The VNF **SHOULD** support container snapshots if not for rebuild and evacuate for rollback or back out mechanism.

 R-92935 The VNF **SHOULD** minimize the propagation of state information across multiple data centers to avoid cross data center traffic.